nfdi4cat/repo4cat/README.md

 ### [1\.
 Projects](https://repository.nfdi4cat.org/dataverse/projects)

 1. **Scope of work:** area for collaboration in projects that involve multiple institutions.
 2. **Creation of the project:** access to this dataverse must be requested from administrators (write a short message with the project name via "Contact" button there: https://repository.nfdi4cat.org/dataverse/projects .
-Administartors will create a new dataverse "Your Project Name" with the identifier (URL) **".../project-your-project-name"** and will set one person as a local administrator there (via special group, see "User groups" below ).
+Administartors will create a new dataverse "Your Project Name" with the identifier (URL) **".../your-project-name"** and will set one person as a local administrator there (via special group, see "User groups" below ).
 This person will manage after that the access rights for this specific dataverse - who can access, what will be allowed to do, etc. (via "Edit -> Permissions" buttons).
 3. **User groups:** every project must have specific user groups, which are administrated by local administrators of this dataverse (==project).
-Naming for the user groups - must be created from the prefix **"ug-prj-"**, group name and related role, like **"ug-prj-your-project-name-admin"** and **"ug-prj-your-project-name-curator"** with related permissions.
-The first group "...-admin" will be created by the repository main administrators (Support team) and one person will be added to this group - the person, who has asked about the new project.
+Naming for the user groups - must be created from the prefix **"ug-"**, group name and related role in the plural form, like **"ug-your-project-name-admins"** (for admins) and **"ug-your-project-name-curators"** (for curators) or **"ug-your-project-name-dv-creators"** (for dataverse creators) with related permissions.
+The first group "...-admins" will be created by the repository main administrators (Support team) and one person will be added to this group - the person, who has asked about the new project.
 More detailed information about avaialble roles and permissions you can find above under [useful links](#useful-links).
+Configuration of the user groups can be done via the "Edit -> Groups" menu.
-4. **New users:** will be managed by the local administrators of the project (user group **"ug-prj-your-project-name-admin"**) via specific user groups like **"ug-prj-your-project-name-curator"** for curators or user groups with other roles (see "User groups" above).
+4. **New users:** will be managed by the local administrators of the project (user group **"ug-your-project-name-admins"**) via specific user groups like e.g. **"ug-your-project-name-dv-creators"** for dataverse creators or user groups with other roles (see "User groups" above).
-5. **Access rights:** will be managed by the local administrators of the project (user group **"ug-prj-your-project-name-admin"**) via specific user groups (see "User groups" above).
+5. **Access rights:** will be managed by the local administrators of the project (user group **"ug-your-project-name-admins"**) via specific user groups (see "User groups" above).
+Is proposed to allow users to only create new dataverses inside of the project dataverse (role "dataverse creator") and position "When a user adds a new dataset to this dataverse, which role should be automatically assigned to them on that dataset?" can be set to "contributor".
+Users then have to crate a perosonal dataverse, where inside they will be local admins automatically, so they can e.g. create new own dataverses and datasets inside, which can be published as well.
+Configuration of the access rights can be done via the "Edit -> Permissions" menu.

 Example: ...

 ### [2\.
 Organizations](https://repository.nfdi4cat.org/dataverse/organizations)

 1. **Scope of work:** area for internal collaboration within one organizations, e.g. some institution.
 2. **Creation of the organization:** see [projects](#1-projects) above.
 Access to this dataverse must be requested from administrators.
-Naming of identifier (URL) **".../organization-your-organization-name"**.
+Naming of identifier (URL) **".../your-organization-name"**.
 3. **User groups:** see [projects](#1-projects) above.
-Naming for the organizational user groups - must be created from the prefix **"ug-org-"**, organization name and related role, like **"ug-org-your-organization-name-admin"** and **"ug-org-your-organization-name-curator"** with related permissions.
+Naming for the organizational user groups - must be created from the prefix **"ug-"**, organization name and related role in the plural form, like **"ug-your-organization-name-admins"** (for admins) and **"ug-your-organization-name-curators"** (for curators) or **"ug-your-organization-name-dv-creators"** (for dataverse creators) with related permissions.
-4. **New users:** see [projects](#1-projects) above using specific user group prefix for organizations.
+4. **New users:** see [projects](#1-projects) above using specific user group namimg style for organizations.
-5. **Access rights:** see [projects](#1-projects) above using specific user group prefix for organizations.
+5. **Access rights:** see [projects](#1-projects) above using specific user group namimg style for organizations.

 Example: ...